simple-abstraction/pop-health-insulin-sensitivity/README.md

 This analysis leverages publicly available NHANES data from the CDC to investigate insulin resistance at a population level.
 The findings below ultimately suggest that a substantial proportion of individuals, roughly 35% of the entire US population, exhibits what could be called "covert insulin resistance" - a state in which beta cell function has begun to decline, yet blood glucose remains within normal levels.

-By identifying patterns in insulin resistance before overt hyperglycemia (elevated blood sugar) develops, this study highlights the need for a more proactive approach to metabolic health.
+By identifying patterns in insulin resistance before overt hyperglycemia (elevated blood sugar) develops, this project highlights the need for a more proactive approach to metabolic health.
 A shift in screening strategies could allow for earlier interventions that preserve beta cell function and potentially prevent the onset of Type 2 Diabetes altogether.

 ## Objectives